Updated August 22, 2023

 - Child support received

-You should know or be aware of your monthly expenses or spending, which is categorized into various sections.
+You should know or be aware of your monthly expenses or spending, which are categorized into various sections.

 Home & Utilities